fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

 ##Homework

-There are no deliberables for this Lab (and therefore there will be no grades), just take you time to install LaTeX base packages whatever your OS of choice is, also get an editor, and make sure you can properly edit and compile a simple LaTeX document with images, code and references using the cvpr style.
+There are no deliverables for this Lab (and therefore there will be no grades), just take you time to install LaTeX base packages whatever your OS of choice is, also get an editor (or use a cloud service), and make sure you can properly edit and compile a simple LaTeX document with images, code and references using the cvpr style.